Kajal2209/python-basic-codes/README.md

 # python-basic-codes

-#by - Kajal Paliwal
+# by - Kajal Paliwal

-#This contains some basic codes for beginners in python.
+# This contains some basic codes for beginners in python.👍⭐